 It is important to pay attention to eating more complex carbs from sources like oatmeal, whole grain cereal, yams, sweet potatoes, rice, beans, lentils, and peas.
-These complex carbs are broken down in your body slowly, and keeps your blood sugar stable, and helps stabilize your insulin.
+These complex carbs are broken down in your body slowly, keep your blood sugar stable, and help stabilize your insulin.

-I recommend eating your carbohydrates with your protein, fats, and fiber as this combines to help slow the breakdown of carbs.
+I recommend eating your carbs with your protein, fats, and fibers, as this combines to help slow the breakdown of carbs.

-Here are some good carbs which also has high fiber and contain magnesium, and essential vitamins and antioxidants.
+Here are some good carbs which also have high fiber and contain magnesium, essential vitamins, and antioxidants.